Biden to name Yellen to Treasury to lead U.S. from sharp economic downturn

 Yellen was chosen over other seasoned economic policymakers, including current Fed Board of Governors member Lael Brainard, 58, who served as the Treasury’s undersecretary for international affairs early in the Obama administration.

-Also under consideration was Roger Ferguson, 69, president of pension fund TIAA and a former Fed governor, who would have been the first Black Treasury secretary
+Also under consideration was Roger Ferguson, 69, president of retirement asset manager TIAA and a former Fed vice chair, who would have been the first Black Treasury secretary.

 Senator Elizabeth Warren, a rival to Biden for the Democratic presidential nomination and a candidate for the Treasury post, tweeted that Yellen would be “an outstanding choice” and praised her for having “stood up to Wall Street banks” as Fed chair.